Distinguish Yourself. Earn the FACE® Distinction

 FACE Benefits

-As a Fellow of the American Association of Clinical Endocrinology (FACE), you will be recognized as a leader in the endocrinology field, and a treasured member of the world’s largest organization representing clinical endocrinology and will be entitled to use the FACE designation.
-Honorees achieve distinction in endocrinology as a Fellow of the American Association of Clinical Endocrinology and as members in good standing, are entitled to use the FACE designation.
+As a Fellow of the American Association of Clinical Endocrinology (FACE), you will be recognized as a leader in the endocrinology field, and a treasured member of the world’s largest organization representing clinical endocrinology.

-New FACE honorees are awarded each year at the AACE Annual Meeting during the Convocation ceremony and receive a certificate and FACE lapel pin.
-They are recognized and applauded for their medical accomplishments, dedication to patient care, and clinical excellence.
+Each year at the AACE Annual Meeting, new FACE honorees are celebrated during the Convocation Ceremony, where they receive their certificate and lapel pin.
+They are recognized and applauded for their outstanding medical achievements, commitment to patient care, and clinical excellence.
+This event also offers a chance for all FACE honorees to reunite with their colleagues, fostering ongoing connections and collaboration.

 FACE Requirements